 Posted on: September 23, 2021

 If your home has a garage, chances are you’ve experienced issues with your garage door at one time or another.
-Whether it’s your door not opening or closing correctly, or your door making strange sounds and movements, an issue with your garage door can cause unnecessary stress and inconvenience, as well as be a safety hazard.
+Whether it’s your garage door not closing or opening correctly, or your door making strange sounds and movements, an issue with your garage door can cause unnecessary stress and inconvenience, as well as be a safety hazard.

 Luckily, most garage door issues stem from causes that are relatively simple to fix.
 Take a look at our guide to five of the most common causes of garage door issues to find out what may be behind your faulty garage door.